azagniotov/rails-messaging-rest-api/README.md

 9. Model validations are only to check whether required fields are set
 10. API docs: rails g apipie:install
 11. When listing all the users, conversation or messages there is no paging in place.
 What ever is in DB will be listed
+12. Users are unique.y identified by email in the system